Bkopi417/order66/README.md

-# ORDER 66 — DFIR Traige tool
+# ORDER 66 — DFIR Triage tool

 ORDER 66 is a Python-based forensic triage tool built for rapid inspection of suspicious storage devices and forensic images.
 It features a user friendly GUI and supports USB drives, mounted folders or disks, E01/Ex01 forensic images, and raw disk images — all from a single interface.